BlinkTagInc/node-gtfs/README.md

 }
 ```

 If you want to route logs to a custom function, you can pass a function that takes a single `text` argument as `logFunction`.
-This con't be defined in `config.json` but instead passed in a config object to `gtfs.import()`.
+This can't be defined in `config.json` but instead passed in a config object to `gtfs.import()`.
 For example:

     const gtfs = require('gtfs');
     const mongoose = require('mongoose');